Real-time messaging over measured low-latency paths

 This project is currently under development

-Built entirely in Rust for maximum performance, memory safety, and minimal overhead.
+Built entirely in Rust for high performance, memory safety, and low overhead.

 Our relays dynamically route packets based on real-time latency measurements (RTT), not hop count.